Why This Matters

 Light-Dependent Reactions: Capturing Energy

 These reactions occur in the thylakoid membranes and absolutely require sunlight.
-The goal is to convert light energy into chemical energy stored in ATP and NADPH, which will power the Calvin cycle.
+The goal is to convert light energy into chemical energy stored in ATP and NADPH, which will then power the Calvin cycle.

 Light Absorption by Chlorophyll